PMOS (PCOS) and Thyroid: The Hidden Connection

 - TPO antibodies and TG antibodies (to screen for Hashimoto's)

-These are not always included in a standard blood panel.
+These aren't always included in a standard blood panel.
 You may need to ask specifically.

 The Bottom Line

-PCOS and thyroid dysfunction share underlying hormonal pathways, overlap in symptoms, and appear together far more frequently than chance would suggest.
-For women navigating both, the path forward isn't about choosing which one to treat — it's about understanding how they interact and building a care plan that accounts for both.
+PCOS and thyroid dysfunction share underlying hormonal pathways, overlap in symptoms, and appear together far more often than chance would suggest.
+For women navigating both, the way forward isn't about choosing which one to treat, it's about understanding how they interact and building a care plan that accounts for both.

 This post is for educational purposes only and does not constitute medical advice.
 Please consult a qualified healthcare practitioner before making changes to your health regimen.